lateinit-apps/guitar-app/README.md

 We will provide a SaaS that includes a web site in bundle with backend API, all powered by AWS.
 You can see full list of planned features in [PRD](docs/PRD.md).

-## The things that we will be definetely using
+## Things we will be definitely using

 - Flask + SQLAlchemy for backend
 - React for frontend
 - AWS for hosting
-- Automate PR & commit builds
+- Automated PR & commit builds
 - Unit testing
-- Code coverage

-## The things that we are going to implement (or not)
+## Things we are going to implement (or not)

 - CI/CD
-- Docker
+- Docker image for service
-- Terraform
+- AWS resources configuration through Terraform
 - Corporative mail service
-- full fledged REST API for bots
+- Full fledged REST API for bots
 - Telegram/VK/Discord bot

 ## How to build